isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2026-08-23-post-Marriage & Parenthood Measures at National Day Rally 2026.md

 MediSave Account, and $6,000 Large Family LifeSG Credits ($1,000 disbursed annually over 6 years), for each third and subsequent child.
 <br>
-<br>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The package provides the same support
-for every child regardless of birth order.
+<br>The package provides the same support for every child regardless of birth
+order.
 To do this, the current Baby Bonus Scheme and Large Families Scheme components which differentiate by birth order will be repositioned or removed.
 Notwithstanding this, all birth orders (BOs) will receive more support under the SG Child Support Package.
 <br>
 <br>
 </p>